 NEW HAVEN — The National Diaper Bank Network (NDBN) is embarking on a multi-year study to measure the economic effect across the U.S. of providing free diapers to families with young children.

-NDBN was founded to help the one in three families who cannot afford an adequate supply of diapers for their children.
+NDBN was founded to help the one in two families who cannot afford an adequate supply of diapers for their children.
 Its members, in 50 states, the District of Columbia and Puerto Rico, provide free diapers to families in need.
 This marks the first national study to measure the effect of receiving diapers.

 The principal investigator is Kelley E.C.
 Massengale, MPH, PhD, and co-investigator is Lynn Comer, MS. They are partnering with the Connecticut Center for Economic Analysis at the University of Connecticut.
 The work is funded by the Seedlings Foundation.
 The project is unusual in that it will train nonprofit staff and volunteers at 60 diaper bank locations to collect and report data.